babelfish-for-postgresql/babelfish_project_website/_usage/locales.md

 When a single-byte character (half-width) and the same character represented as a double-byte character (full-width) are treated differently, the collation is called *width-sensitive (WS)*.
-WS collations with the same name as SQL Server won\'t be provided by Babelfish in the first release.
+WS collations with the same name as SQL Server won't be provided by Babelfish in the first release.